MammothPHP/WoollyM/README.md

 $df->append($iterable); // Return $df (self)
 ```

-* The `Select` object represent a statement to explore au subset of data correspondig to selection and doing stats with thems.
+* The `Select` object represents a statement to explore au subset of data corresponding to selection and doing stats with them.
 You can build them using a SQL-like constructor.
-They offers some commodity helpers methods ton modify or copy directly the selected data, but it's not it's main purpose.
+They offer some commodity helpers methods to modify or copy directly the selected data, but it's not its main purpose.
-* The `Copy` object offer an API to return a NEW DataFrame without modify anything from the original DataFrame.
-It's also possible to export a Select object to a new dataFrame.
+* The `Copy` object offers an API to return a NEW DataFrame without modifying anything from the original DataFrame.
+It's also possible to export a Select object to a new DataFrame.
 * Even if it's possible to modify a DataFrame using some methods from the Select object to apply to a selection.
 Most modifiers are directly accessible from the DataFrame object.

 ## The Select Statement

-**Three variants:**
+### The three different types of Select statements
 ```php
 $df->select('colA', 'colB'): Select // Return Select
 $df->selectAll(): SelectAll // With all columns, and keep the * selection in returned select object even if columns are aded or deleted to the dataframe.
 $df->col('colA'): ColunRepresentation // A classic select with extra methods to rename, remove, clone, type the selected column.
 ```

+### Filter & Limit the Select statements
 Create a statement containing 2 two columns, where columnB is > 42, limit to 100 rows but start à offset 10.

 ```php